Skip to content

 2018: Challenges For the Lyons VA

-Veterans nursing home in New Jersey is near bottom in 2018 national ratings.
+Veterans nursing homes in New Jersey are near the bottom in 2018 national ratings.

 The Department of Veterans Affairs nursing home in Lyons ranked near the bottom — tied for 105th out of 133 homes nationwide — in internal quality ratings obtained by USA TODAY and The Boston Globe in 2018.